 We’ve covered more on why you feel sleepy after eating here.

 If you’re always tired, a medical condition or sleep disorder may be to blame.
-And this may make the afternoons much harder to get through without a nap.
+This may make the afternoons much harder to get through without a nap.

 Medical conditions that contribute to fatigue include: